End-Of-Year Prizes & Recognition for Graduating Seniors

 R. Barry Farrell Prize for Academic Achievement

 Each year the department recognizes student(s) with the best 395 research paper(s) through the Farrell Prize for Academic Achievement.
-The award carries a small financial prize, and is presented at the undergraduate reception event in June.
+The award carries a small financial prize.
 A list of nominations will be made public to students so even being nominated is an honor.

 This prize is in honor of Barry Farrell, who taught comparative politics in the Political Science Department from 1958 to his death in 1991.
 One of the most popular lecturers at Northwestern University, Professor Farrell’s classes in Soviet Politics and Comparative Politics regularly attracted hundreds of students.
 He was devoted to undergraduate students and served for many years as Director of Undergraduate Studies.